Aerospace Engineering

 The graduate program staff is happy to work with all prospective students in determining the fit between the student and the program.
 In order to determine this, we feel that visiting our campus in Lawrence is a very important step.
 In order to facilitate your visit to KU, there are two main options:

-The second option is making arrangements to visit us on your own, outside of organized events.
+The second option is to make arrangements to visit us on your own, outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.
 Please contact us if you feel that this is the best option for you.

 Contact Information